maqndon/homebrew-audio/README.md

 ## Ardour 5

-I will try to install all the dependencies from https://nightly.ardour.org/list.php via home-brew with custom Formulae
+I will try to install all the dependencies from https://nightly.ardour.org/list.php via home-brew with custom Formulae.

+Already done:

+1.- pkg-config 0.28.
+2.-